-(63) Seclusion--The involuntary separation of a resident away from other residents and the placement of the resident alone in an area from which the resident is prevented from leaving.
+(95) Seclusion--The involuntary separation of a resident away from other residents and the placement of the resident alone in an area from which the resident is prevented from leaving.

-(64) Small Facilities with 16 or fewer resident beds.
+(96) Small facility--A facility with a capacity of 16 or fewer residents .

-(65) Specialized staff--Personnel with expertise in developmental disabilities.
+(97) Staff--Employee of an ICF/IID or a contracted staff working with residents living in an ICF/IID.

-(66) Standards--The minimum conditions, requirements, and criteria with which a facility will have to comply to be licensed under this chapter.
+(98) Standards--The minimum conditions, requirements, and criteria with which a facility will have to comply to be licensed under this chapter.

+(99) TIA--Tentative Interim Amendment.

+(100) TAC--Texas Administrative Code.

-(67) Topical medication--Medication applied to the skin but does not include medication administered in the eyes.
+(101) Topical medication--Medication applied to the skin, not including medication administered in the eyes.

-(68) Universal precautions--The use of barrier precautions by facility personnel to prevent direct contact with blood or other body fluids that are visibly contaminated with blood.
+(102) Universal precautions--The use of barrier precautions by facility staff to prevent direct contact with blood or other body fluids that are visibly contaminated with blood.

-(69) Vaccine preventable diseases--The diseases included in the most current recommendations of the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention.
+(103) Vaccine preventable diseases--The diseases included in the most current recommendations of the Advisory Committee on Immunization Practices of the CDC.

-(70) Violation--Any noncompliance with Texas Health and Safety Code, Chapter 252, or any rule under this chapter.
+(104) Violation--Any noncompliance with Texas Health and Safety Code, Chapter 252, or any rule under this chapter.